scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

   D = np.concatenate((Di, Di, D0), axis=3)

-The problem is solved using class ``admm.cbpdn.ConvBPDNGradReg``, which implements the form of CBPDN with an additional gradient regularization term,
+The problem is solved using class ``ConvBPDNGradReg`` in module ``admm.cbpdn``, which implements the form of CBPDN with an additional gradient regularization term,

 .. math::